NUCLEAR WASTE

 options for the management and disposal of this waste.
 The

-intrinsically higher neutron leakage associated with SMRs
+intrinsically higher neutron leakage associated with SMNRs

 suggests that most designs are inferior to LWRs with respect